CycloneDX/guides/ML-BOM/en/0x92-Appendix-EU-AI-Act-mappings.md

 | 2.1 | A detailed description of the evaluation strategies, including evaluation results, on the basis of available public evaluation protocols and tools or otherwise of other evaluation methodologies.
 Evaluation strategies shall include evaluation criteria, metrics and the methodology on the identification of limitations. | |
 | 2.2 | Where applicable, a detailed description of the measures put in place for the purpose of conducting internal and/or external adversarial testing (e.g. red teaming), model adaptations, including alignment and fine-tuning. | |
 | 2.3 |	Where applicable, a detailed description of the system architecture explaining how software components build or feed into each other and integrate into the overall processing. | |

+#### Explanatory Notice and Template for the Public Summary of Training Content for general-purpose AI models mappings

+The Explanatory Notice and Template seeks to address relevant legal text from [Article 53](https://artificialintelligenceact.eu/article/53/)(1)(d) of the AI Act:

+*Providers of general-purpose AI models shall […] draw up and make publicly available a sufficiently detailed summary about the content used for training of the general-purpose AI model, according to a template provided by the AI Office.*

+As well as [Recital 107](https://artificialintelligenceact.eu/recital/107/) of the AI Act:

+*In order to increase transparency on the data that is used in the pre-training and training of general-purpose AI models, including text and data protected by copyright law, it is adequate that providers of such models draw up and make publicly available a sufficiently detailed summary of the content used for training the general-purpose AI model.*